 Remove any floppy discs from the disc drive.
-Switch off the computer at the ON/OFF switch on the back.
+Switch off the computer at the ON/OFF switch on the front.

-Switch the monitor off.
+Switch the monitor off (unless it was plugged into the power outlet on the back of the computer and switched off with the computer).
 If you have any other peripherals connected to your computer, check in the manuals supplied with them to see whether you need to switch them off every time you switch off the computer.